The Breast Walk Ever is our sponsored walk series, raising funds for research into Secondary Spread breast cancer.

 Our walks are suitable for all ages and abilities with a little training.
 At both events you have the choice of 10K, Half or Full Marathon distances.
 Do consider the options and choose the distance you can confidently manage.
 Be realistic, whether you are an experienced walker or are taking on a walking challenge for the first time, you will need to prepare for this event.
 Participants under 18 must be accompanied by a responsible adult.
+The Marathon walks are better suited to people at least 16 years old.

-Dogs are more than welcome to take part in the Breast Walk Ever*, owners are expected to take full responsibility for their dog at all times and we reserve the right to refuse entry should we believe your dog is a risk to others.
+You can choose to take part on your own, with friends, family or work colleagues.
+Dogs are welcome to take part too*.
+Owners are expected to take full responsibility for their dog at all times and we reserve the right to refuse entry should we believe your dog is a risk to others.

 It’s time to step up